Frequently Asked Questions

 How does Double Up Food Bucks work in grocery stores?
 Double Up Food Bucks works slightly different at grocery stores than at farmers markets.
 There are also small differences between participating grocery stores.

 - At all participating grocery stores: We’ll match what you spend.
 For every $1 you spend on fresh fruits and vegetables, you will earn $1 in Double Up to buy additional fresh fruits and vegetables in the same grocery store.

 - There are a few different ways the program works in grocery locations:

 - Coupon: At these stores when you buy fresh fruits and vegetables with your Bridge Card, you get a coupon at check out with the same amount you spent.
 This coupon has free matching Double Up Food Bucks to spend on fresh produce at that store.

-- Loyalty card: At Family Fare stores, when you buy fresh fruits and vegetables with your Bridge Card and swipe your store loyalty card at the register, you receive matching Double Up points, which are stored on your loyalty card and can be used the next day on fresh fruits and vegetables at that store.
+- Loyalty card: At Family Fare and VG’s stores, when you buy fresh fruits and vegetables with your Bridge Card and swipe your Yes card at the register, you receive matching Double Up points, which are stored on your Yes card and can be used the next day on fresh fruits and vegetables at that store.